Spanish Possessive Pronouns: Chart & Sentences

 Spanish possessive pronouns are words used to talk about the things that belong to us or to other people.
 They are very useful in daily conversations in the language and very easy to use as well.
 This lesson will introduce a list of these pronouns and more importantly, you will read and listen to sentences with possessive pronouns in Spanish.
 By the end of the lesson, we hope that you can talk about your possessions in the language.
 Let’s start…

-What are possessive pronouns in Spanish?
+What are Spanish possessive pronouns?

 Spanish possessive pronouns or LOS PRONOMBRES POSESIVOS are words like “Tuyo” (yours) and “mío” (mine) that are used to talk about the things we own.
 Each possessive pronoun is linked to a subject pronoun in a certain way, for example: Yo – Mío, Tú – Tuyo and so on.